Isaac Perlmutter: Early life

-Isaac Perlmutter was born to a Jewish family in then the British Mandate of Palestine (present-day Israel).
-He grew up in the State of Israel, serving in the Israeli military (IDF) during the Six-Day War of 1967.
-He emigrated to America, arriving in New York City with only $250, and he earned a living standing outside Jewish cemeteries in Brooklyn, leveraging his Hebrew skills to lead funeral services for tips.
+Isaac Perlmutter was born to a Jewish family in Mandatory Palestine in 1945.
+He served in the Israel Defense Forces during the Six-Day War of 1967.

-Later he sold toys and beauty products on the streets of New York City, which eventually evolved into selling surplus stock and end-of-line items at a big profit.
-Although he never attended a university, he taught himself how to read a balance sheet and supposedly became good at spotting overlooked value in weak and distressed companies.
+He emigrated to America, arriving in New York City, and he earned a living standing outside Jewish cemeteries in Brooklyn, leveraging his Hebrew skills to lead funeral services for tips.
+Later he sold toys and beauty products on the streets of New York City, which eventually evolved into selling surplus stock and end-of-line items at a profit.
+Although he never attended a university, he taught himself how to read a balance sheet and worked at spotting overlooked value in weak and distressed companies.

 Career

 Revco

 With a new partner, Bernard Marden, and leveraging the skills he attained as a wholesaler, he formed a company called Odd Lot Trading, a wholesaler and retailer of closeout items.
 In May 1984, they sold Odd Lot to Revco Discount Drug Stores in exchange for 12% of Revco stock.
 He soon challenged Revco management for control of the company but, after initial positive feedback, was rejected.
 Perlmutter and his partner threatened a hostile takeover but eventually refrained and sold their share back to Revco for $120 million.